Categories

 advice after wedding dress and hair during ceremony Photography reception

-Packages with “enhanced” or “enhancements” wording get the edits, touch-ups and visual enhancements needed for outdoor photography (which inherently has big challenges with unpredictable light changes, oblivious strangers in background, and no control of objects in the environment).
+Packages with “images enhanced” get the edits and enhancements needed for outdoor photography (which inherently has big challenges with unpredictable light changes, oblivious strangers in background, and no control of objects in the environment).
 See list of the possible changes, below.

-FYI: Margo chooses which images to alter, but she prefers to keep your faces natural looking as possible.
-Some artsy creativity is also very valuable too!
-Learn about Margo’s background.
-If your
+FYI: Margo prefers to keep your faces natural looking as possible, but some artsy creativity is also very valuable.
+Learn about Margo’s artistic background.
+If your Package doesn’t include Enhancements, it can be added for $107:

 Enhancements May Include (and sample pics below):